Skip to content

 • ByOnline Editor

 The Cardozo AELJ Author Interview Series seeks to give our readers further insight into the Articles and Notes published in the Cardozo Arts & Entertainment Law Journal.
-In this interview, Cecily D’Amore discusses her Note, #FreeBritney: The Importance of Public…
+In this interview, Seth Warshaw discusses his Note, And a Second Opinion…

 • ByOnline Editor